A second order differential equation for a point charged particle: A second order differential equation for point charged particles

 Equation \eqref{equationofmotion} fails to describe covariant uniform motion.
-The reason for this is that in order to apply the mass renormalization procedure \eqref{renormalizationofmass} and the perturbation scheme the requirement $\dot{\epsilon}\neq 0$ is need.
-Therefore, one needs to consider separately the case $\dot{\epsilon}=0$.
-Let us consider the following consequence of equations \eqref{renormalizationofmass} and \eqref{prerenormalization},
+The reason is that, in order to apply the mass renormalization procedure \eqref{renormalizationofmass} and the perturbation scheme, the condition $\dot{\epsilon}\neq 0$ was applied.
+Therefore, one needs to consider separately the case $\dot{\epsilon}=0$ and re-derive the equation of motion following an analogous procedure.
+Let us consider the following consequence of $\dot{\epsilon}=0$ in the relation \eqref{equationbeforerenormalization},